 When you talk about going online, most people think that just means having a website, or a Facebook page.
 Because that’s what you see from the outside.

 But communication is at the core of your organisation and always has been.
-It’s the club grapevine, the noticeboard, the books of rules and minutes, calendars, promoting and responding to events, and so on.
+It’s the club grapevine, the noticeboard, the rules and minutes, calendars, promoting and responding to events, and so on.
 Email has been added to that mix.

 During this course we’ll look at websites, Facebook, email newsletters and so on, but while you can implement them one step at a time, it is important to view them as parts of a much bigger and dynamic system, all assisting and reinforcing each other.

 Here is a brief list that you could adapt to suit your organisation.
 We’ll deal with each one in seperate modules later on.

 Website (Public face of the organisation.
 May have a members only section)

 Audiences: General public, members, potential members, potential clients, sponsors, etc